Camorra: Activities

 Compared to the Sicilian Mafia's pyramidal structure, the Camorra has more of a 'horizontal' structure.
 As a result, Camorra clans act independently of one another and are more prone to feuding.
 This, however, makes the Camorra more resilient when top leaders are arrested or killed, as new clans and organisations emerge from the remnants of old ones.
 Clan leader Pasquale Galasso stated in court, "Campania can get worse because you could cut into a Camorra group, but another ten could emerge from it."

 In the 1970s and 1980s, Raffaele Cutolo made an unsuccessful attempt to unify the Camorra families in the manner of the Sicilian Mafia, by forming the New Organized Camorra (Nuova Camorra Organizzata or NCO).
 Drive-by shootings by camorristi often result in casualties among the local population but such episodes are often difficult to investigate because of the widespread practise of omertà (code of silence).
 According to a report published in 2007 by Confesercenti, the second-largest Italian trade organisation, the Camorra control the milk and fish industries, the coffee trade, and over 2,500 bakeries in Naples.

 In 1983, Italian law enforcement estimated that there were about a dozen Camorra clans.
 By 1987, the estimate had risen to 26, and in the following year to 32.
-Roberto Saviano, an investigative journalist and author of Gomorra, an exposé of the activities of the Camorra, says that this sprawling network of clans now dwarves the Sicilian Mafia, the 'Ndrangheta and southern Italy's other organised gangs, in numbers, in economic power and in ruthless violence.
+Roberto Saviano, an investigative journalist and author of Gomorra, an exposé of the activities of the Camorra, says that this sprawling network of clans now dwarfs the Sicilian Mafia, the 'Ndrangheta and southern Italy's other organised gangs, in numbers, in economic power and in ruthless violence.

 In 2004 and 2005, the Di Lauro clan and the so-called Scissionisti di Secondigliano fought a bloody feud which came to be known in the Italian press as the Scampia feud.
 The result was over 100 street killings.
 At the end of October 2006 a new series of murders took place in Naples between 20 competing clans, costing 12 lives in 10 days.
 The Interior Minister, Giuliano Amato, decided to send more than 1,000 extra police and carabinieri to Naples to fight crime and protect tourists.
 Despite this, in the following year there were over 120 murders.

 In 2001, the businessman Domenico Noviello from Caserta testified against a Camorra extortionist and subsequently received police protection.
 In 2008 he refused further protection and was killed one week later.

 In recent years, various Camorra clans have been allegedly using alliances with Nigerian drug gangs and the Albanian mafia.
 Augusto La Torre, the former La Torre clan boss who became a pentito, is married to an Albanian woman; the first foreign pentito, a Tunisian, admitted to being involved with the feared Casalesi clan of Casal di Principe.
 The first town in which the Camorra sanctioned stewardship by a foreign clan was Castel Volturno, which was given to the Rapaces, clans from Lagos and Benin City in Nigeria.
 This allowed them to traffic cocaine and women in sexual slavery before sending them across Europe.